-The 360 office crew can assist you with the various documentation that may be required for some nationalities.
+This process has been made easier by all Pakistani embassies to encourage tourism to the country.
 Specialised forms might be required for some but our 360 office team and our agents in Islamabad can assist you with this.

 What is the baggage allowance of the internal flight from Islamabad to Skardu?